-Jacqueline is the Degree Coordinator for the Discipline of Architecture and Design.
-She is a member of the School’s Learning and Teaching Committee and has had an Academic Senate nominated position on the Student Experience Committee.
-Previously, Jacqueline was a School representative on the Science Engineering and Technology Faculty Board.
+Jacqueline is currently the Research and Development Coordinator in the Discipline of Architecture and Design.
+From 2014 – 2018 she held the role of Degree Coordinator for the Discipline.
+Jacqueline has previously had an Academic Senate nominated position on the Student Experience Committee and has been a representative on the Science Engineering and Technology Faculty Board.

 Design fundamentals, design research methods, dissertation writing, furniture and product selection.

 In 2016 Jacqueline was awarded a Teaching Merit Certificate in recognition for her teaching practice at the University of Tasmania.
 She was awarded a Graduate Certificate in University Learning and Teaching in 2016, which has further refined Jacqueline’s teaching practice and methodologies.
 Jacqueline’s study for her GradCertULT included having her teaching peer reviewed and developing skills in technology-enhanced learning and teaching.

 Jacqueline contributes to a number of units within the Bachelor of Architecture and Built Environments and Honours courses and regularly teaches within the design studio stream.
 Jacqueline often co-teaches in her classes and seeks to introduce her students to a range of perspectives and design approaches.
 She adopts an active experiential learning approach to engage students in her classes.

 In 2016, Jacqueline and a team from the School of Architecture and Design and the Chemistry were awarded a Teaching Development Grant to rethink the relationship between the design workshop and the science laboratory.
 This project involved experimentation with SCOBY (Symbiotic Colony of Bacteria and Yeast also known as Kombucha) to grow a vegetable-like cellulose material.
 This cross-disciplinary collaboration engaged with the emerging area of ‘bio-design’ and upscaling SCOBY-growing for an architectural scale.